mayanring/rails-dev-setup-guide/README.md

 ![Installing rbenv](assets/install-rbenv.png)

 This installs [rbenv](https://github.com/sstephenson/rbenv), a lightweight tool to manage different versions of Ruby.
-OS X comes with an old version of Ruby, but we'll generally want to have our own versions of it (particularly 1.9.3 and 2.0.0).
+OS X comes with an old version of Ruby, but we'll generally want to have our own, newer versions of it.

 ### ruby-build